isomerpages/moe-sped-itptoolkit/_family-envisioning-meeting/Preparing for FEM.md

 variant: tiptap
 description: ""
 ---
-<p></p>
-<h1>Preparing for FEM</h1>
-<p>The success of FEM hinges on <strong>thoughtful preparation </strong>before
+<p>The success of FEM hinges on thoughtful preparation before the meeting
-the meeting itself takes place.&nbsp; This involves preparing the meeting’s participants, materials, and ensuring that the room is properly set-up and ready with relevant resources for an effective FEM.</p>
+itself takes place.&nbsp; This involves preparing the meeting’s participants, materials, and ensuring that the room is properly set-up and ready with relevant resources for an effective FEM.</p>
-<p>A <strong>skilful facilitator</strong> for FEM is important for a successful
+<p>A skillful facilitator for FEM is important for a successful FEM.
+Some
-FEM.
-Some skills facilitators should develop include active listening, goal-setting, planning, chairing a meeting and time-keeping. &nbsp;&nbsp;</p>
+skills facilitators should develop include active listening, goal-setting, planning, chairing a meeting and time-keeping.</p>
-<h3><strong>a) Preparing the Participants</strong></h3>
+<h4><strong>a) Preparing the Participants</strong></h4>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
 <summary>Determining Meeting Attendees</summary>